willem0boone/EDITO_PH1/docs/project_structure.md

 Where the output will be stored, these directories will be created when running the scripts.

 #### R
 The actual analysis scripts.
-See directory for further instructions.
+See [How to use](usage.md) further instructions.

 ## Credits